Bless (manga): Mirror Academy

 A 21-years-old student, Joe is a whimsical, elusive, and smooth-talking mood-maker, who likes to teases his classmates.
 Joe uses his charm to operate a "side hustle" with Akiharu by offering random women free makeovers, so they can get hand-on practice, at Mirror.
 Joe has been interested in makeup since he was young, inspirated by the makeup people wore during Halloween.
 Joe sees makeup as an expression of the extraordinary, but his preferred style is view to be outlandish and feels alienated due to being mocked for his passion.
-Despite being best the student at his vocational school, his style also wasn't approved of and dropped out, causing him to practice his art by going to night clubs.
+Despite being best the student at his vocational school, his style also was not approved of and dropped out, causing him to practice his art by going to night clubs.
 After being taken in and encouraged by his mentor Takatsuki, Joe works hard to win people over to his vision of beauty.